 Common Reasons Behind Facelift Revisions

-No two cases are completely the same, and when you come to our office, Dr. Nassif will go to great lengths to be sure he understands the intricacies of your unique situation.
+No two cases are completely the same, and when you come to our office for a revision facelift, Dr. Nassif will go to great lengths to be sure he understands the intricacies of your unique situation.
 No information on this website can take the place of a one-on-one in person consultation, but in general, there are a few main reasons that we see facelift revision patients walk into our office:

 Part of the Expected Timeline.
 A procedure like a facelift can help mitigate the effects of time on the face, but it cannot completely halt the aging process.
 Many patients seeking a secondary facelift were satisfied with the results the first time – however, the results lasted as long as could be expected until aging took its toll once more, and now it’s time for a bit of a refresher.
 When performed by a skilled cosmetic surgeon, a facelift can typically be expected to last as long as ten years, though variables in your anatomy and lifestyle can significantly alter this timeline.